Why do people continue in behavior that repeatedly brings misery on them?

-It is important, in most cases, to treat people as if they have a full line of moral credit; as those who can accept and pay for their debts.
+When assessing behavior, it’s important, in most cases, to start by treating people as if they have a full line of moral credit; as responsible individuals who can accept and pay for their debts.

 “In general we ought to pay evildoers, including ourselves, the ‘intolerable compliment’ of taking them seriously as moral agents, of holding them accountable for their wrongdoing.”

 “This is a mark of our respect for their dignity and weight as human beings.
 After all, what could be more arrogant than treating other persons as if they were no more responsible than tiny children or the mentally maimed?
 What could be more patronizing than the refusal to blame people for their wrongdoing and to praise them for their right doing and to ground this refusal in our assumption that these people have not caused their own acts or had a hand in forming their own character?”
 (Plantinga).

 When helping people understand behavior, it is wise to consider all dimensions of human life.
 Consideration of a person’s past, for example, might provide a better understanding of her present behavior.
 Such information should not excuse present actions but help in understanding contributing factors and in shaping a path to a better future.